 What is an animal experiment ?

-The legal definition of an animal experiment is provided in the Law of 14 August 1986 on the protection and welfare of animals: "any invasive or non-invasive use of an animal for experimental or other scientific purposes, of which the outcome is known or unknown, or for educational purposes, which may cause the animal as much or more pain, suffering, distress or lasting harm as the insertion of a needle applying good veterinary practice.
+The legal definition of an animal experiment is provided in the Law of 14 August 1986 on the protection and welfare of animals (only available in NL and FR): "any invasive or non-invasive use of an animal for experimental or other scientific purposes, of which the outcome is known or unknown, or for educational purposes, which may cause the animal as much or more pain, suffering, distress or lasting harm as the insertion of a needle applying good veterinary practice.
 This also includes any action of which the purpose or possible consequence is the birth or the hatching of an egg of an animal or the establishment and maintenance of a genetically modified animal species, but does not include the killing of animals for the sole purpose of using their organs or tissues.

 What is the origin of the term "alternative methods"?